rmiron/RimiFirebaseServices/README.md

 # RimiFirebaseServices

-# FirebaseRepository

-**FirebaseRepository** is a Swift Package that provides a clean and modular abstraction layer for interacting with Firebase.
+**RimiFirebaseServices** is a Swift Package that provides a clean and modular abstraction layer for interacting with Firebase.
 It defines a common set of protocols for performing CRUD operations on remote data, allowing any model type to seamlessly integrate with Firebase without exposing Firebase-specific logic to higher layers of your app.

 ---